-Injectable treatments are popular forms of cosmetic procedures.
 Neurotoxins and dermal fillers are the top two most popular minimally invasive cosmetic procedures performed in the United States.
 These treatments are notably common because they are quick, cost-effective, and can treat various aging concerns.
-At the Aesthetic Center At Woodholme, our team offers numerous injectable treatments for patients like you that are looking for aesthetic improvement.
+At the AESTHETIC CENTER AT WOODHOLME, our team offers numerous injectable treatments for patients like you that are looking for aesthetic improvement.

 What Are Injectable Treatments?

-Injectable treatments are cosmetic procedures that are used to improve a range of aesthetic concerns such as wrinkles, folds, lines, sagging skin, and volume loss..
-Injectable fillers are typically made of a prescription substance that is used to treat your concerns.
+Injectable treatments are cosmetic procedures that are used to improve a range of aesthetic concerns such as wrinkles, folds, lines, sagging skin, and facial volume loss.
+They are often a great alternative for patients who are not yet ready for surgical procedures.
 The different injectable treatments can be broken down into two groups: neuromodulators and dermal fillers.

 These injectable treatments are made from a purified form of botulinum toxin.
-This toxin allows the muscles to stop forming contractions in the skin which leads to wrinkles, folds, and lines.
+This toxin allows the muscles to stop forming contractions in the skin, preventing the formation of fine lines and wrinkles.
 They do this by blocking the nerve signals that tell the muscles to contract.
 While this may sound severe, it smooths out the wrinkles while allowing you to still make regular facial expressions.
-The most common brand of neuromodulators is Botox.
+The most common brand of neuromodulators is BOTOX.

-Dermal fillers are injectable treatments that work to smooth out and plump up the skin.
+Dermal filler treatments work to smooth deeper facial wrinkles and restore lost volume for a more youthful appearance.
 Most dermal fillers are made from an injectable form of hyaluronic acid.
 This substance is naturally found in the skin and bones.
 Hyaluronic acid helps the skin to retain moisture, stay hydrated, and add volume.
-Popular brands of dermal fillers are Juvéderm and Restylane.
+Popular brands of injectable fillers are JUVÉDERM and RESTYLANE.

 What to Know Before Getting An Injectable Treatment?